tlorenzi/graphql-design-tutorial/TUTORIAL.md

 problem: what value should this field take for manual collections?
-Making it either false or true feels misleading, but making the field nullable then makes it a kind of weird tri-state flag which is also awkward when dealing with automatic collections.
-While we're puzzling over this, there is one other thing that is worth mentioning: these two fields are obviously and intricately related.
+Making it either false or true feels misleading, but making the field nullable then makes it a kind of weird tri-state flag which is also awkward when dealing with automatic collections. these two fields are obviously and intricately related.
-This is true semantically, and it's also hinted by the fact that we chose names with a shared prefix.
-Is there a way to indicate this relationship in the schema somehow?

 As a matter of fact, we can solve all of these problems in one fell swoop by deviating even further from our underlying implementation and introducing a new GraphQL type with no direct model equivalent: `CollectionRuleSet`.
 This is often